NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/README.md

 # **What order to open the files**

-"Using_Images_From_GEE_Sentinel_2_Satellite.md" is the roadmap for using the GEE Sentinel 2 satellite images to create a training dataset, ad you will need to download its corresponding ".py" file.
+"Using_Images_From_GEE_Sentinel_2_Satellite.md" is the roadmap for using Google Colaboratory to create a list of Sentinel 2 images within the preferred spatial, and temporal ranges, as well as maximum cloud cover.
-Next, you will follow "view_individual_GEES2_images.py" to view the individual satellite images.
-You will need to download its corresponding ".py" file, and "positive_IDs.py".
-You should download all of the python files into the same folder, to make things easier.
+Next, the user will follow the instructions in "view_and_export_GEES2_Images" to view Sentinel 2 satellite images in Google Earth Engine, and save the images of interest into a folder on the users Google Drive.